Community Advisory Council

 Breen has a BA in architecture from Washington University and an MPA from the University of Pittsburgh.

-John Molinaro is a recognized leader in growing the economies of rural areas, and his more than 40 years of experience has focused on community, economic, and workforce development; community philanthropy; and nonprofit management.
-Until his retirement in August 2020, he served as president and chief executive officer of the Appalachian Partnership, Inc. (API), where he worked to bring enduring, widely shared prosperity to Ohio's 32 Appalachian counties.
+John Molinaro is a principal at RES Associates, LLC, a rural development consulting firm.
+A recognized leader in growing the economies of rural areas, he has more than 40 years of experience focused on community, economic, and workforce development; community philanthropy; and nonprofit management.

 He holds a BA in English from the University of Pittsburgh and an MPL in community and regional planning from North Dakota State University.